Academic Policies & Procedures

 Acceptance of credit from other U.S. institutions is determined by the Indiana University Office of Admissions.
 The applicability of credit toward degree requirements in the Kelley School is determined by the school.

-- 300/400 level business courses may not be taken away from the Bloomington campus; transfer credit for these courses will be accepted as undistributed (elective) credit only.
+- 300/400 level business courses must be taken on the IU Bloomington campus or in an approved study abroad program; transfer credit for these courses will be accepted as undistributed (elective) credit only.
+They will also appear on the transcript as BUS-UN credits.

 Transfer of Credits from Other Indiana University Campuses